JonChan0/Oxford_iGEM_Wiki/README.md

 The template html file is softcoded into every html file.

-The css files all correspond to one css file.
+The css files all correspond to one css file but the actual css to be worked on is called Main.css